 nto us a child is born and laughter fills the land.
 Songs of joy are accompanied by lullabies for the voice of a child reverberates within the home.
 This is the expected atmosphere any time a child is born but surprisingly, there are times when a sad mother might be lurking in the corner.
-Does this mean she’s not excited with the birth of her child?
+Does this mean she’s not excited about the birth of her child?
 Does this mean she can’t stand her new baby?
 By no means!
-It simply shows that sometimes, baby blues and/or postpartum depression does happen to new moms and should be given its due attention.
+It simply shows that sometimes, baby blues and/or postpartum depression does happen to new moms and should be given due attention.

 What is postpartum depression?

 (PPD) is a tricky combination of physical, emotional, and behavioral changes that happen in some women after giving birth.